Skip to content

 Brain injuries can complicate the diagnosis of ADHD by causing overlapping symptoms, affecting cognitive function, influencing treatment responses, and other diagnostic challenges.

-A comprehensive assessment by a skilled psychologist and allied healthcare team is fundamental to accurately diagnose and address ADHD in individuals with a history of brain injury.
+A comprehensive assessment by a skilled psychologist and allied healthcare team is fundamental to accurately diagnose and address the condition in individuals with a history of brain injury.

 Low birth weight